 The History of the Book Lecture series, established in 1993 through the efforts of Richard and Mary Rouse, provides an annual venue for internationally recognized authorities on medieval and Renaissance books to present their expertise at UCLA.
 The lecture's focus alternates each year between medieval manuscripts and Renaissance books.
 Among the topics explored in past lectures were: book and manuscript illustration, the development of printing, early book printers and sellers, the book trade, and medieval and Renaissance book and manuscript collections.

 The History of the Book Lecture is funded entirely through the generosity of donors.
-Contributions are always welcome.
+Contributions in support of this program are greatly appreciated.

 Previous speakers include: